 Dialectical behavior therapy is one of the most effective therapeutic tools used in addiction treatment.
 This evidence-based psychotherapy format helps patients to learn new ways to react to stress and handle cravings, and therapy sessions help them to discard unhealthy ways of thinking and behaving in favor of thought and behavior patterns that support sobriety.

 Co-Occurring Disorder Care

-Many patients suffer from co-occurring disorders, or mental health disorders that coincide with substance use disorders.
-For example, a person may seek treatment for an alcohol addiction and, during assessment, clinicians may discover that the patient also suffers from PTSD.
-Each disorder must then be treated in context of the other to support lasting sobriety, so treatment plans are crafted that allow therapy to address both issues.
-Common mental health disorders that co-occur with addiction include depression, anxiety disorders, PTSD, schizophrenia and many others.
+Many patients suffer from co-occurring disorders or mental health disorders that coincide with substance use disorders.
+For example, a person may seek treatment for alcohol addiction and, during an assessment, clinicians may discover that the patient also suffers from PTSD.
+Each disorder must then be treated in the context of the other to support lasting sobriety, so treatment plans are crafted that allow therapy to address both issues.
+Common mental health disorders that co-occur with addiction include depression, anxiety disorders, PTSD, schizophrenia, and many others.